-The preparation of the financial statements requires management to exercise judgment and to make estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expenses.
-Actual values may differ from the estimated values.
+The preparation of financial statements requires management to exercise judgement, make estimates and assumptions that affect the application of accounting policies and the reported amounts of assets and liabilities, income and expenses.
+Actual results may differ from these estimates.

-The estimates and underlying assumptions are reviewed on an ongoing basis.
-The impact of changes in accounting estimates is recognized in the period of the change and any subsequent periods affected.
+The underlying estimates and assumptions are reviewed on an ongoing basis.
+The impact of changes in accounting estimates is recognized in the period of the change and in all subsequent periods affected.

-Information about the key sources of estimation and assumption uncertainty and the judgments made in applying the accounting policies that have the most significant effect on the amounts recognized in the consolidated financial statements relate to the following items:
+Information on the main sources of uncertainty relating to estimates and assumptions and the judgements made in applying accounting policies, which have the most significant impact on the amounts recognized in the consolidated financial statements, relate to the following items:

-- The market value of R&D programs acquired as part of business combinations (mergers/acquisitions) see note 5, - Share-based payments see note 9.4, - Provisions see note 10.1, - Trade payables provided for at the end of the year, relating to ongoing clinical trials see note 11.2,
+The market value of R&D programs acquired in business combinations (mergers/acquisitions) - see Note 5,

+- Share-based payments see Note 9.4,

+- Provisions see Note 10.1,

+- Trade payables provisioned at year-end relating to ongoing clinical trials see Note 11.2,

-The information provided in respect of contingent assets and liabilities existing at the date of preparation of the consolidated financial statements is also subject to estimates (see note 17).
+The information provided in respect of contingent assets and liabilities existing at the date of preparation of the consolidated financial statements is also subject to estimates (see Note 17).

 The financial statements have been prepared on a going concern basis.
-This principle has been adopted by the Board of Directors on the basis of a consolidated net cash position of 6.8 million euros on December 31, 2023
+This principle was adopted by the Board of Directors on the basis of consolidated net cash of €1.2 million as at 31 December 2024.

-Taking into account the financing commitments received from its main shareholders Invus and Financière de la Montagne, in the amount of 5 million euros, the Company will be able to finance its activities at least until the end of fourth quarter of 2024 on the basis of its financing plan.
+Taking into account the €5 million in funding received in 2024 and the €5 million received in 2025 from its main shareholders, Artal International Inc. and Financière de la Montagne, the Company will be able to finance its activities at least until the end of the fourth quarter of 2025, based on its financing plan.